Pullusb/greasepencil-addon/README.md

 A cancel warning will be displayed the first time you hit Tab (to avoid mis-canceling)

 Multiframe edit selection works but you will only see the current frame during the modal

+### Straight stroke

+Straighten the stroke between first ans last point, keeping the points proportionally.
+You can affect influence in the redo panel.
+Influence amount is remembered for next use (You can shift+click on the button to reset to 100% influence)

 ---